Skip to main content

 IRA (Individual Retirement Account)

-For 2025, the IRA contribution limit is $7,000 ($8,000 if you're 50 or older).
-This limit is much lower than 401(k) limits, which is why many people use both.
-The traditional IRA deduction phases out at certain income levels if you're covered by an employer plan; Roth IRA contributions phase out for higher earners.
+For 2025, you can put in up to $7,000 ($8,000 if you're 50 or older).
+That's quite a bit less than 401(k) limits, which is why a lot of people use both.
+Keep in mind: the traditional IRA deduction phases out at certain income levels if you're covered by a plan at work, and Roth contributions phase out for higher earners.

-IRA rollovers from old 401(k) plans are common when you change jobs.
-A rollover consolidates your retirement accounts, provides more investment options, and potentially reduces fees.
-Always do a direct rollover (trustee-to-trustee) to avoid the 20% mandatory withholding that applies to indirect rollovers.
+Rolling over an old 401(k) into an IRA is one of the most common moves when you switch jobs.
+It consolidates your accounts, opens up better investment options, and can cut your fees.
+Just make sure you do a direct rollover (trustee-to-trustee) to avoid the 20% mandatory withholding that comes with indirect rollovers.

 Frequently Asked Questions